 - Rags – These are not rags for your face, your body, or your dishes.
 They are solely to be used for the messes when a quick brush with the mop or broom isn’t quite enough.
 Keep a stack of these in an easily-accessible location and don’t worry too much when they get dirty.
 That’s their purpose!

 - Scrubbing brush – Broom or mop couldn’t make it?
 Rags couldn’t cut it?
 It’s time to bring in the scrubbing brush, another necessity in the toolbox, but something that can be extremely inexpensive and easy to replace whenever you need.

 - Cleaning liquids – It’s easy to go overboard here, especially with the saturation of the market.
 We recommend that you have one for your clothes, one for your dishes, one for your hands, and one for each type of surface you have in your home or business.
-There are cleaners specific to glass, to wood, to materials and more.
+For example, there are cleaners specific to wood, window cleaners and more.
 Finally, invest in an air or fabric freshener that you can use if you’re in-between cleaning days and just need to lighten things up a little bit.